 1. Choose the Right Place for Home Office Organization

-Locate a nook in your home that has minimal distractions and, at the same time, creates a little separate, personal bubble for you.
+Locate a nook in your home to organize your workspace that has minimal distractions and, at the same time, creates a little separate, personal bubble for you.
 Make sure your home office is away from the distractions and noise of the house and has all the things you need to work peacefully.

-The second factor home office organization is lighting.
+The second factor of workspace organizing in your home office is lighting.
 Make sure your workspace is well-lit.
 Whether it is a natural or artificial source, it shouldn’t be too bright either, or it might hurt your eyes or cause a headache.

 A small space will get cluttered and might also make you feel claustrophobic.
 On the other hand, a large workspace might end up creating distractions and even more clutter than a small one.

-In the end, think of all the elements that allow you to work with peace at home and choose the space accordingly.
+In the end, think of all the elements that allow you to work in peace at home and choose the space accordingly for workspace organizing.

 2. Reduce Distractions